 Time tracking does not necessarily mean embracing the billable hour or investing in fancy saas products.
 What it does mean is asking the question, “Where is our largest expense (payroll) being allocated?”

 The danger of tracking is creating a system so complex that no one uses it.
-Knowing why you’re tracking will go a long way in making sure that doesn’t happen.
-If you set up your systems with a clear picture of what you need them to tell you on a regular basis (rather than planning for one-off scenarios that needlessly complicate things), then you’ll know where to look for insights when it’s time to make decisions.
+So know why you’re tracking.
+If you set up your systems with a clear picture of what you need them to tell you on a regular basis (rather than planning for one-off scenarios that needlessly complicate things), then you’ll know where to look for insights when it’s decision time.

 Pick the tool that works for your team